The role of the compliance officer is rapidly evolving — are you? We teamed up with financial services consulting firm Catalyst to explore this topic.

 As for a prediction?

-It’s already here: regulators publishing “up to the minute” automated rule books that can be consumed in code and pushed through the organisation, automatically updating the numerous artifacts and records necessary to prove compliance or be investigated by a regulator or data inspection.
+It’s already here: regulators publishing “up to the minute” automated rule books that can be consumed in code and pushed through the organization, automatically updating the numerous artifacts and records necessary to prove compliance or be investigated by a regulator or data inspection.

 That’s perfectly possible, but one heck of a contrast to the all-too typical scenario of time-consuming, labour intense and costly reconstruction, legacy systems, poor data and lack of accountability.